Characters: Gintama Others

 - Fashionable Asymmetry: Her kimono is slitted on one side and is missing the right sleeve, in place of which she wears a long detached tight sleeve.

-- Flechette Storm: Her signature combat technique.
+- Flechette Storm: Her signature combat technique is throwing tons of kunai at her foes.
 While the other ninjas in the series also make use of it, none of them apart from Jiraia really uses it as much as she does.
-And Jiraia was the one who taught her how to fight.

 - Forced to Watch: Jiraia gives her a front row seat to Yoshiwara's destruction by tying her up in a spider's web with full view of the burning town.